awsdocs/amazon-redshift-management-guide/doc_source/workload-mgmt-config.md

 Adding, removing, or reordering query queues is a static change and requires a cluster reboot to take effect\.

+Switching between automatic WLM and manual WLM is a static change and requires a cluster reboot to take effect\.

 The following WLM properties are dynamic:
 + Concurrency
 + Concurrency Scaling mode